meta name="date" content="2016-06-16"/ >

 to name a few.
 You can create instances of a primitive very easily:

 int x, y, z;

 Above three instances of an int have been created.
 They are x, y, and z.
-This is something you saw early on in level 1 but you may have not remembered the terminology.
+This is something you saw early on in level 1 but you may not have remembered the terminology.